Sanjay Kumar (soldier): Later career

-Param Vir Chakra
+Param Vir Chakra citation

 The Param Vir Chakra citation on the official Indian Army website reads as follows:

 Awards and decorations

 During his career, he has been awarded with the Param Vir Chakra (Independence Day 1999) for his part in the Operation Vijay.

+Dates of rank

 Controversy

 In 2010 Kumar was demoted from the rank of Havildar to Lance Naik.
 The army refused to cite any reasons for his demotion.
 Moreover, the army concealed the facts and by continuing to refer to him as Havildar in press releases.
 Recipients of the Param-Vir Chakra are saluted irrespective of rank, which is alleged to be the bone of contention between Kumar and senior officers.

 Kumar was offered a job by the Himachal Pradesh Government and may accept this offer after completing his 15 years of service (for receiving post-retirement benefits) in the army.

 On 2 July 2014, Kumar became a Junior Commissioned Officer (JCO) of the Indian Army, with his promotion to Naib Subedar.
 While the promotion of Kumar had once become an issue in the Army after he was allegedly demoted to the rank of Lance Naik from the rank of Havildar in 2008, the issue was later buried with the intervention of higher authorities.
 It was also stated that there are no out-of-turn promotions for recipients of gallantry awards in the Army and they are promoted as per their seniority with their fellow soldiers in the unit.

 He was promoted to the rank of Subedar Major in February 2022.